Buying Foreclosures in Philadelphia

 Buying at Auction

 You can still get a good deal on a foreclosure if it is bank-owned, but you may have to make a higher bid if other foreclosures are selling fast.
-This means other people are buying up foreclosures quickly, and if you want to get in on this action, you may have to start with an offer that is close to or at the asking price.
+This means other people are buying up foreclosures quickly, and if you want to get in on this action, you may have to start with an offer close to or at the asking price.
 If there are multiple offers, you may have to offer higher than the asking price and keep the contract contingencies to a minimum if you want that foreclosure.
-Remember, location and amenities matter; other foreclosures may be selling quickly if they are in a great spot.
+Remember, location and amenities matter; other foreclosures may sell quickly if they are in a great spot.